lmaotrigine/heartbeat/book/src/troubleshooting.md

 ### `pool timed out while waiting for an open connection`

-Your PostgreSQL server is possibly at capacilty for maximum connections.
+Your PostgreSQL server is possibly at capacity for maximum connections.
 Check the server logs or try again after some time.
 Failing that, enable debug logging

 [tracing]: